mkcode/remote-resource/README.md

    This will be mapped to a method later.
 Optionally takes a second symbol argument referring to a non-default resource (with an argument).

- * __rescue_from__: Works in the same way that ActionContoller's rescue_from works.
+ * __rescue_from__: Works in the same way that ActionController's rescue_from works.
 It takes one or many Error class(es), and either a block of a `:with` option that refers to an instance method on this class.
-The block and instance method both receive the error and an additional context argument.
+The block or instance method receive the error and an additional context hash as arguments.

 Remote resource allows you to define any instance method you like on it, which may be used by being instantiated itself or from an associated model.